SonnyBurnett/codechallenge/damir2/README.md

 Each players hand gets its own values dictionary which gets compared with the other one in the PlayerHand class by overriding and implementing the greater than operator.

-Note: this is not checking all tie possibilities if the highest card values are the same for both players.
-It is working as expected for the problem statement by Euler where there is a clear winner in all inputs.